grassick/notelets/README.md

 - Contextual understanding of your notes (all notes in board are in context)
 - Message editing capabilities
 - Bring-your-own-keys model for API access
+- All chat history and API keys are encrypted

 ### 📋 Board Management
 - Organize notes into boards